Brjacob/iGEM_UGent_2020/From Sequences to Relationships/readme.md

 # Readme

-The requirements are available per tutorial
+The documents are available per tutorial